When to use Pricing Strategy

 - Cross-functional alignment - give Merchandising, Finance, and Leadership a shared picture of how the portfolio is priced today.

-- Pre-sales storytelling - turn raw data into a recognisable strategy frame in minutes.
+- Pre-sales storytelling - turn raw data into a recognizable strategy frame in minutes.

 Run Pricing Strategy